baldpanda/aws-reinvent-recap-overview/README.md

   * Microsoft Excel spreadsheet (.xls/.xlsx)
   * Portable Document Format (.pdf)

-* The data can be then be chunked, where the text is split into smaller chunks
+* The data can be then be chunked, where the text is split into smaller chunks (common technique for improving the performance of such systems)

 * A vector database must be configured for storing the embedded data.
 Supported vector databases:
   * Amazon OpenSearch Serverless